What is an artificial grass rugby field? Its advantage?

 artificial grass for rugby

-IV.
 Artificial Grass vs Natural Grass: Which is Better?

 Comparison items Artificial grass rugby field Natural grass rugby field